Shailesh-Singh-Bisht/BasicCode-Compiler/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 A simple and efficient compiler for the BasicCode (.bac) programming language, built using Flex, Bison, GCC, and CMake.
-This project compiles `.bac` source files into executable machine code.
+This project compiles `.bac` source files into executable machine code for Windows.

 ## 🚀 Features